BattleOfPlassey/ministry-of-vocabulary/README.md

 npm start
 ```

+## Future Implementations
+1. User Authentication.
+2. Ability to update Mnemonics and Usage of words by users.
+3. Incorporating more words, meaning and mnemonics.

 ## Overview

 `create-react-app` configures a Webpack development server to run on `localhost:3000`.
 This development server will bundle all static assets located under `client/src/`.
 All requests to `localhost:3000` will serve `client/index.html` which will include Webpack's `bundle.js`.